wervin/prisma/README.md

-# Prisma Ray Marching Renderer
+# Prisma

 ![test](https://github.com/wervin/prisma/assets/29201790/ed67349b-d54c-4c47-bad2-69a0191c8b68)

 ## Introduction

-Prisma is a ray marching renderer developed as a hobby project.
+Prisma is another basic Vulkan renderer developed as a hobby project.
 It's a platform for experimenting with 3D rendering and learning new techniques in graphics programming.

 ## Key Features

-- Ray Marching Rendering: Basic implementation for educational purposes.
+- Basic Rendering: Basic implementation for educational purposes.
 - Shader Exploration: Experiment with simple shaders.
 - User Interface: Straightforward and easy to use.